Pontarddulais: Education

 The town's schools are Pontarddulais primary school, Pontarddulais Comprehensive School (both English medium) and Bryniago School, a Welsh medium primary school.

 Transport

 Pontarddulais railway station is on the Heart of Wales Line, with trains to Swansea to the south and Shrewsbury to the north.
 The A48 traverses the town as St Teilo Street and Bolgoed Road.
 Junction 48 of the M4 Motorway serves Pontarddulais.
+There is also a frequent bus (the X13) that pick ups going between Swansea and Ammanford.